How we migrated from accessing and filtering data using Redux selectors to Apollo type policies.

 )

-, will return a static array if it has no value.
+Now all of our selectors in the chain from getBankingManagers are memoized and the base selector, getEmployees, will return a static array if it has no value.
 This whole memoization process does add extra overhead when writing selectors so it can be done as necessary.
 Our application, for example, has hundreds of selectors that we have tried to keep memoized because of performance concerns we’ve encountered in the past.

 Given how React-Redux apps can optimize their data accesses in components, let’s compare this behaviour to how component re-renders work for Apollo queries.